 For so many animals, it was the beginning of a miracle.
 It was the 1980s.
 Shelters across America routinely killed cats and dogs as the primary method of handling unwanted pets.
-Around 17 million animals perished every year.
+Around 17 million homeless animals perished every year.
 Older, sick and problem animals were the first to go.
 Then, a group of friends began taking some of those "unadoptables" to a safe haven to heal.
 With proper care and patience, the vast majority of these homeless animals found loving forever families.
 The remaining animals spent the rest of their days romping in the new sanctuary.
 That group of friends who cared so deeply about animals grew and flourished and became Best Friends Animal Society, a 501(c)(3) nonprofit organization.

 Best Friends Animal Sanctuary